ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 **2.2 Sample implementation of handleFactoryReset**

-The implementation must create a separate thread and add a logic to reset the gateway/attached devices to factory settings and report the status via DeviceAction object.
-The gateway needs to update the status along with a optional message only when there is a failure.
+The implementation must create a separate thread and add a logic to reset the gateway/attached device to factory settings and report the status of the reset via DeviceAction object.
+Upon receiving the request, the gateway first needs to inform the server about the support(or failure) before proceeding with the actual reset.
 The skeleton of the Factory Reset implementation is shown below:

 .. code:: java